flexiblepower/flexiblepower.github.io/technology1_pm.md

 ##The Device Agent
 In the PowerMatcher framework a smart device is represented by a device agent.
 The device agent contains logic to operate the process associated with the device in an economical optimal way.
 It translates the state of a smart device (battery charge is low or CHP output is 1500W and gas consumption is 0,61 Euro/m3) to a bid on the PowerMatcher market (see Protocol section).

-The device agent could also contain logic to make the device “smart” by including end user wishes as well external input such as  weather or energy price forecasts.
+The device agent could also contain logic to make the device “smart” by including end user wishes as well as external input such as  weather or energy price forecasts.
 By taking into account this extra information the device can determine for itself what would be the best time to consume…. or produce energy.

+On one side the device agent is connected to the the PowerMatcher market, on the other side to the physical device.

 To steer and read out the machine, a “physical” connection has to be made with the device.
 This could be done by mapping the agent directly to the IO of the device or perhaps a web service as delivered by the device manufacturer.
-Instead we have chosen to run PowerMatcher on the FPAI technology as an intermediate layer;  this only requires a connection of the device agent to the abstraction layer of FPAI.
+PowerMatcher can also be run on the FPAI technology as an intermediate layer;  this only requires a mapping of the device agent to the abstraction layer of FPAI.
 FPAI takes care of the actual physical connection with the device (see FPAI section).
 As a result the PowerMatcher device agent does not have to think about the type of machine, brand, or model number.
 The reader is referred to the FPAI section for a more detailed explanation of FPAI technology.

 ##The Concentrator Agent
 The concentrator agent performs three functions.
 The first function of the concentrator is the bundling of messages received from child agents.
 Children could be other concentrator agents or other device agents.
 The concentrator concentrates, or aggregates,  all these messages and publishes a single message upward in the hierarchy.